tgdev/generator-inuit/README.md

 ## Roadmap
 I've only just started working on this and have a tonne of options and added extras/customisation I'm want to include such as;

-### Grunt support
-Choose from list of grunt task to generate custom package.json and grunt files.

-Saying no to grunt will generate a basic watch file to watch for Sass changes via the command line

 ### Inuit Objects & Abstractions
 Choose which inuit objects/abstractions you want to use in your project.
 To skip this step, simply press enter as these can be configured manually once your project has been generated via the _vars.scss file.